outscale/terraform-provider-outscale/website/docs/r/outscale_vm.html.markdown

 ---
 layout: "outscale"
-page_title: "OUTSCALE: outscale_instance"
+page_title: "OUTSCALE: outscale_vms"
-sidebar_current: "docs-outscale-resource-instance"
+sidebar_current: "docs-outscale-resource-vms"
 description: |-
   Provides an Outscale instance resource.
 This allows instances to be created, updated, and deleted.
 Instances also support provisioning.
 ---